developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Device Administration Configuration

-This Managed Configuration group allows an Administrator using an EMM to:

-- Control which applications and services are allowed to submit XML for processing by the Zebra MX Management System on a Zebra Android device
+This Managed Configuration group allows an Administrator using an EMM to control which applications and services are allowed to submit XML for processing by the Zebra MX Management System on a Zebra Android device.

-- Submit XML for processing by the Zebra MX Management System

 ### Action
-Used to perform an Action to control access to or utilize the .Zebra MX Management System on a Zebra Android device.
+Used to perform an Action to control access to or use the Zebra MX Management System on a Zebra Android device.
 The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

--***AllowSubmitXml***- a single application or service is allowed to submit XML for processing by the Zebra MX Management System.
+* ***AllowSubmitXml***- a single application or service is allowed to submit XML for processing by the Zebra MX Management System.
 The additional Managed Configuration **Device Administration Configuration - Action Allow Submit XML Package Name** must be specified to supply the Android Package Name that identifies the application or service is to be allowed.

--***DisallowSubmitXml***- a single application service is disallowed from submitting XML for processing by the Zebra MX Management System.
+* ***DisallowSubmitXml***- a single application service is disallowed from submitting XML for processing by the Zebra MX Management System.
 The additional Managed Configuration **Device Administration Configuration - Action Disallow Submit XML Package Name** must be specified to supply the Android Package Name that identifies the application or service is to be disallowed.

--***SubmitXml***- the additional Managed Configuration **Device Administration Configuration - Action Action Submit XML** must be specified to supply the XML string that is submitted for processing by the .Zebra MX Management System.
+* ***SubmitXml***- the additional Managed Configuration **Device Administration Configuration - Action Action Submit XML** must be specified to supply the XML string that is submitted for processing by the .Zebra MX Management System.

 ### Action Allow Submit XML Package Name